Linnchoeuh/libprinto/README.md

 int main(void)
 {
-  printo(1, "Hey!
+  printo("Hey!
 This example print the number %d to show you how it work.", 3);
   return (0);
 }
 ```